Now You See It (American game show)

 Now You See It is an American television game show created by Frank Wayne for Mark Goodson-Bill Todman Productions.
-The object of Now You See It is to answer general knowledge trivia questions by finding the answers hidden in a grid, similar to a word search puzzle.
+Contestants answered general knowledge trivia questions by finding the answers hidden in a grid, similar to a word search puzzle.

 Two seasons were produced, both of which aired on CBS.
-The pilot was taped in October 1973, and featured six players instead of five, as well as a lack of neon lights on the front of the desks.
-The first series ran from April 1, 1974, until June 13, 1975, and was hosted by Jack Narz who was also hosting the syndicated revival of Concentration.
+The first series ran from April 1, 1974 to June 13, 1975, and was hosted by Jack Narz who was also hosting the syndicated revival of Concentration.
 Johnny Olson was the original announcer, with Gene Wood substituting on occasion.
-The second series ran from April 3 until July 14, 1989, and was hosted by Los Angeles news anchor Chuck Henry.
+The second series ran from April 3, 1989 to July 14, 1989, and was hosted by Los Angeles news anchor Chuck Henry.
 Los Angeles disc jockey Mark Driscoll announced for the first month of the 1989 season, with Don Morrow replacing him for the remainder of the run.